← Back to main

 2013

-Genomic imprinting and placental evolution in mammals Chuong EB, Hannibal RL, Green SL, Baker JC.
+Evolutionary perspectives into placental biology and disease Chuong EB, Hannibal RL, Green SL, Baker JC.
 Applied & Translational Genomics 2013.

 2013